-For example, anakinra (Kineret) works well for systemic JIA, but not well for other types, Dr.Vehe says.
+For example, anakinra (Kineret) and canakinumab (Ilaris) work well for systemic JIA, but not well for other types, Dr.Vehe says.
 Etanercept (Enbrel) works well for oligoarthritis and polyarticular.
 For oligoarthritis and polyarticular arthritis with eye involvement, adalimumb (Humira) seems to have an advantage.
 “However, there are still exceptions, and that is where medications can really be tailored,” he says.
 “A time is coming when we might ‘profile’ a patient’s biology to select the right treatment.”

 As well as enabling doctors to select the most effective treatment for a particular child, profiling biology may help them determine if a child is likely to suffer medication side effects, and when – and if – a medication can be stopped without causing a flare.

 The concept of personalized medicine recognizes that there are probably far more than the known basic subtypes of JIA – and that different subtypes may respond better to different treatments.

 Scientists are working to tease apart these subtypes with gene expression technology, which allows them to examine the products of thousands of different genes at the same time and compare patterns from one child to another.
 This work is leading to some interesting findings that could eventually enable doctors to target more aggressive treatment to children at risk of more severe arthritis, says Robert A. Colbert, MD, PhD, chief of the pediatric translational research branch at the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).